Zeyu-Li/figma-docs/README.md

 Micro interaction are what can make your Figma demos really special

-To apricate this feature, I recommend looking at this video: [youtube.com/watch?v=LnPEGhE90r4](https://www.youtube.com/watch?v=LnPEGhE90r4)
+To appreciate this feature, I recommend looking at this video: [youtube.com/watch?v=LnPEGhE90r4](https://www.youtube.com/watch?v=LnPEGhE90r4)

 For your app we can create a simple on hover animation but you can do a lot more.